Coronavirus latest: Spain to go into partial lockdown over coronavirus | DW | 14.03.2020

 13:29 Madrid has declared a nation-wide state of emergency.
 The government is also preparing a nation-wide lockdown which would order all residents to stay at home.
 Exceptions would be made for buying food and medicine, going to work, going to hospital, or other emergencies, according to a draft decree seen by the Reuters news agency.

 13:12 France denied reports that it was considering injecting money into Air France-KLM.
-The flagship airline, along with other carriers around the world, struggles with the impact of the coronavirus pandemic.
+The flagship airline, along with other carriers around the world, is struggling with the impact of the coronavirus pandemic.

 Finance Minister Bruno Le Maire and Air France-KLM chief executive Benjamin Smith had spoken on Friday, a finance ministry official confirmed.